-At the heart of the town's shopping offering is Church Square, St Helens largest indoor shopping centre, with popular high street stores amongst the many shops.
+At the heart of the town's shopping offering is Church Square, St Helens' largest indoor shopping centre, with popular high street stores among the many shops.

-Outside of town is Ravenhead Retail Park on the Linkway, where you will find some of the larger retailers, conveniently situated in one place.
-While St Helens Retail Park may offer the same but it also houses a number if independent and discount stores.
+Outside of town is Ravenhead Retail Park on the linkway, where you will find some of the larger retailers, conveniently situated in one place.
+St Helens Retail Park offers the same but it also houses a number of independent and discount stores.

-St Helens excellent communication links offer a gateway for you to explore the local area, and there's loads to do nearby with Knowsley Safari Park right on our doorstep.
+St Helens' excellent communication links offer a gateway for you to explore the local area, and there's loads to do nearby with Knowsley Safari Park right on our doorstep.
 And if you want countryside, then we have loads with Sankey Valley Country Park, Billinge Hill and Carr Mill Dam on the edge of the town.
-Venturing further out t of town, the splendour of Knowsley Hall will impress you with its 2,500-acre scenic parkland that resembles a scene from Brideshead Revisited.
+Venturing further out of town, the splendour of Knowsley Hall will impress you with its 2,500-acre scenic parkland that resembles a scene from Brideshead Revisited.

-In St Helens we are fanatical about the game and with some justification because, the ‘Saints' are the most successful Super League team in history, and having just taken delivery of a fabulous new stadium, who can blame us?
+In St Helens we are fanatical about the game - with some justification, because the ‘Saints' are the most successful Super League team in history.
+And having taken delivery of a fabulous new stadium, who can blame us?

-Our leisure facilities are second to none with 4 state of the art, council run, leisure centres, golf course and driving range, as well as private clubs in the area, you wont be lost for something to do!
+Our leisure facilities are second to none with four state-of-the-art, council-run leisure centres, a golf course and driving range, as well as private clubs in the area.
+You won't be lost for something to do!